 Today, they focus on personalizing the fitting for each wearer for a more natural and effortless listening experience, which they call BrainHearing technology.

-Phonak is a leader in the development of hearing solutions for children, specifically in-classroom radio FM technology.
+Phonak is a leader in the development of hearing solutions for children, specifically in-classroom radio FM technology and the Roger Pen.

-(Note: Sivantos was formally Siemens, which is now 1 of 2 Sivantos brands, the other being Signia.
+(Note: Signia was formerly Siemens, which is now 1 of Sivantos’ brands.
 Read more about that here.)

-Siemens began in 1878 by Werner von Siemens after he developed a telephone for people with hearing loss to better understand conversation on the phone.
+Sivantos Group’s roots start in the Siemens company which was founded in 1878 by Werner von Siemens after he developed a telephone for people with hearing loss to better understand conversation on the phone.